How long is my SA2015 Helmet good for Track Days and Racing? When the new SNELL ratings take effect and what you should know.

 You are still good for the remainder of the 5 year cycle through 2030 when the SA2030 helmets are released.
 Then, I would hope most clubs will allow 2031 as a “changeover” year, still accepting the 2020 helmets as helmet manufacturers try to keep up with the demand for their nearly-released lids.

-“So my helmet rating is good for 10 years, is that even safe?”
+“So my helmet rating is good for 10 years, is 10 years of use even safe?”
 The rating is indeed good for 10 years from the date of the rating’s release, and as long as The Helmet is in obvious very good condition, it should still protect you for that time.
-Most likely you will be buying your helmet at some point during that 10 year window so you’ll usually get anywhere between 5-10 years of rating life.
-If you bought a SA2015 helmet on September 30 2020, you should get about 5 years before the useful rating “Expires” after two cycles.
-If you bought a SA2020 helmet on October 1, 2020 (The Day the SA2020’s were released) you should get 10 full years before the useful rating expires.
+Most likely, you will be buying your helmet at some point during that 10 year window so you’ll usually get anywhere between 5-10 years of accepted life.
+If you bought a SA2020 helmet on September 30 2025, you should get about 5 years before the useful rating “Expires” after two cycles.
+If you bought a SA2025 helmet on October 1, 2025 (The Day the SA2025’s were released) you should get 10 full years before the useful rating expires.

 Even with the 10 year maximum rating life, the SNELL foundation recommends cycling helmets out after 5 years… or immediately, if they are involved in a serious crash.

 “I see 2020 rated helmets on sale.
 Should I buy one, or are they useless?”
-The 2025’s are not yet available, and won’t be until October.
-There are still a LOT of helmets to be produced and sold before then.
+The 2025’s were released in October, but there are still a plenty of 2020 rated helmets in stock.
 Any 2020 rated helmet will be allowed for at least 5 more years (Once the 2030 standard is released+any grace period if applicable).
 If you are using your helmet constantly, chances are it may be pretty gross in 5-6 years.
 Many people choose to replace helmets after 5 years… if you are one of those people, buying a 2020 is a great option, waiting a bit for larger sales could be even better.
 While there are improvements in the safety standards between the rating generations, the differences are miniscule… so you aren’t actually sacrificing anything tangible for safety.
 Being the the cheap person that I am, I try to get as much time as I can safely get out of my helmets.
 Making a helmet last 10 years without being compromised or getting gross is certainly possible.
 A Balaclava can go a long way in keeping your helmets fresh closer to 10 years, after nearly 10 years, my 2015 still looks and smells shockingly decent.

 To sum it up… It’s your call.
 If you can get an especially good deal on a 2020 and you’re someone who is generally hard on gear, go for it.
 High-Dollar helmets will usually see the greatest discounts, so if you’re looking to really spoil yourself, now would be your time.